As an administrator, you can control whether users can access other computers from Chrome using Chrome Remote Desktop.

 Enable Curtain Mode for Chrome Remote Desktop

 To enable Chrome Remote Desktop to prevent someone physically present at a host machine from seeing what a user is doing while a remote connection is in progress, set the RemoteAccessHostRequireCurtain policy on Mac machines.
-What this does is block anyone physically present at the host machine from seeing your actions on the device when you’re remotely connected.
+This policy will block anyone physically present at the host machine from seeing your actions on the device when you’re remotely connected.
 Learn more about Curtain Mode under Access your computer.

-- Enable RDP connections to the machine by selecting Control Panel\System and Security\System > Remote settings > "Allow connections from computers running any version of Remote Desktop (less secure)".
+- Enable RDP connections to the machine by unchecking Control Panel\System and Security\System > Remote settings > "Allow connections only from computers running Remote Desktop with Network Level Authentication (recommended)".

 Enable Account Name Matching for Chrome Remote Desktop

-If you'd like to require that users register their machines for remote access using a Google Account that matches their local machine account, set the RemoteAccessMatchUsername policy on Windows and Mac machines.
+If you'd like to require that users register their machines for remote access using a Google Account that matches their local machine account, set the RemoteAccessHostMatchUsername policy on Windows and Mac machines.

-- Mac: Set RemoteAccessMatchUsername to YES in ~/Library/Preferences/com.google.Chrome.plist.
+- Mac: Set RemoteAccessHostMatchUsername to YES in ~/Library/Preferences/com.google.Chrome.plist.